pyeve/eve/docs/features.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Authorized PUT or PATCH requests made to a soft deleted document will restore
 it, setting ``_deleted`` to ``false`` in the database.
 The request must be made
-with proper authoriation for write permission to the soft deleted document or
+with proper authorization for write permission to the soft deleted document or
 it will be refused.

 Versioning